Buying guide

 • Hit search.

-• Once the results have loaded, sort by ‘lowest price’ and start browsing.
+• Sort by ‘lowest price’ and start browsing.

-You’ll have to scroll through several houses for relocation and leasehold properties but around page five to seven you should start coming across sections for under $100,000.
-In August 2023, there was a quarter acre section in Ohai, Southland for just $79,000.
+You’ll have to scroll through several pages to get through all the relocation and leasehold properties.
+Around page five to seven you should start coming across sections for under $100,000.
+In November 2024, there was an apartment for sale in on Queens Wharf, in central Auckland for only $69,000 (CV $520,000) — apparently the owner wants out!

 Where are the cheapest houses in Auckland?